rauldotgit/muffinbot/README.md

   - Create randomized teams from discord voice channel or provided list
   - Get link to [op.gg](https://op.gg/champions) for champion specific builds
   - Get link to [counterstats.net](https://counterstats.net/) for champion specific counters
+  - Get link to an "all skins spotlight" video on [YouTube](https://youtube.com/) for a specified champion
   - Get random cat related gif with/without search words from [Tenor API](https://tenor.com/gifapi)
   - Get a random dad joke from [DadJokes API](https://dadjokes.io/)